shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-08-getvalue.md

 ## Next

-Geeting the number of Greetings is not enough, we'd like to send a greeting to our contract.
+Simply getting the number of greetings is not enough, we'd like to also *send* a greeting to our contract.
 We're going to learn how to do it in the next step.
-Ready ?
+Ready?